talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

         return None
 ```

-This function takes a `GET request` (the only kind of rquest our server can handle so far)
+This function takes a `GET request` (the only kind of request our server can handle so far)
 and extract the path of the resource requested.
 Simple enough.

 ```python title="simple_server.py" {} showLineNumbers